 Some kids just don’t know when to stop eating!
 Especially when they’re presented with a delicious treat (like cake), they’re likely to eat the whole thing.
 Try giving your child smaller portions at meal times, even if this means more meals or snacks throughout the day.
 This places less strain on their digestive system and leaves them with boundless energy to go and play!

 Don’t give drinks with meals

 If giving drinks with meals is currently a part of your meal routine, this may be a little tricky.
 Drinking water at least 30 minutes before their meals is best to avoid interfering with digestion.

 Is your child craving for a drink alongside their meal?
 Consider a warm fruity tea (you can add some honey for sweetness).
 Or if they’re picky, offer them a small drink of room temperature water.
 Did you know: Cold drinks halt digestion!

 Even though we know kids love sugar, studies have showed that sugar reduces the good bacteria in the gut and contributes to hyperactivity, followed by sluggishness.

 Make snack time fun by chopping up veggies or fruit, and allow the kiddos to dip them into some hummus or a nut butter.
-Get creative and try some healthy paleo kids treats!
+If you’re feeling a little creative, try some of these healthy paleo kids treats!

 Switch out cow’s milk for goat’s milk, or other dairy-free alternatives

-The molecules in goat’s milk are smaller, and more readily received and digested than the large particles in cow’s milk.
+In some studies, consumption of cow’s dairy has been linked to inflammation.
+In fact, many kids are sensitive to the lactose in cow’s milk.
+Scientifically speaking, the molecules in goat’s milk are smaller, and more readily received and digested as compared to the large particles in cow’s milk.

-Of course, dairy-free alternatives are also an excellent option, from oats milk to almond and cashew, the options are endless!
+Of course, dairy-free alternatives are also an excellent option.
+From oat milk to almond, soy, cashew, and coconut, the options are endless!